 Undergraduate Students: You must enroll and complete at least 12 units during the spring and fall semesters to be considered full-time.
 If you plan to enroll below 12 units, you must first file an application for Reduced Course Load (RCL).

-Graduate Students: You must enroll and complete at least 9 units during the fall and semesters be considered full-time, with exception of a few academic programs (see below).
-If you plan to enroll below full time enrollment, you must first file an application for Reduced Course Load (RCL) and receive ISS approval
+Graduate Students: You must enroll and complete at least 9 units during the fall and spring semesters be considered full-time, with exception of a few academic programs (see below).
+If you plan to enroll below full time enrollment, you must first file an application for Reduced Course Load (RCL) and receive ISS approval.

 If you are enrolled in the following graduate programs, you must enroll in at least 6 units during fall and spring semesters to be considered full-time.
 No reduced course load application is required unless you drop below 6 units.